 You can browse the list of our current MA and PhD students.

 The Centre offers PhD supervision for a wide variety of early modern and eighteenth century topics.
-Please see the staff section of the People pages for our expertise.
+Please see the staff section of the Staff pages for our expertise.

 The department offers an MA in Early Modern History for students who want a taught MA course.
 A range of core and optional modules are available.
 Here are some examples of previous modules:

 - HI916 Consumption and Culture in the Eighteenth-Century